 While rideshare services like Uber are seen as a safe form of transportation, Uber drivers are just as likely as other motorists to commit an error or act of negligence behind the wheel.
 If you were hurt in an Uber accident, let a Philadelphia Uber accident lawyer help you to seek compensation for your expenses and losses.

-At Villari, Brandes & Giannone, P.C., our firm operates under the principle that we are not working on cases but rather for our clients.
+At Villari, Giannone and Matteo, our firm operates under the principle that we are not working on cases but rather for our clients.
 That’s why we put in the time necessary to fully investigate and prepare your case so that we can thoroughly pursue every legal avenue to get you the maximum financial recovery possible.
 When you have been involved in an accident while riding in an Uber or after being hit by an Uber driver, you need legal counsel to help you protect your interests.
-Reach out to Villari, Brandes & Giannone, P.C. for a free initial case review to go over your options for compensation with a Philadelphia Uber accident lawyer from our legal team.
+Reach out to Villari, Giannone and Matteo for a free initial case review to go over your options for compensation with a Philadelphia Uber accident lawyer from our legal team.

 Common Causes of Uber Accidents